Reforms of Kapampangan orthography: History

 In 1970 (before his translation of the Bible into Kapampangan), Venancio Samson called the dispute over Kapampangan orthography to the attention of the Philippine Bible Society and submitted a proposal aimed at reconciling the old and the new spelling in Kapampangan writing with what is known as Ámung Samson's Hybrid Orthography.
 Samson's synthesis was readily accepted by the Catholic Archdiocese of Pampanga, which used it in most of its Kapampangan publications during the early 1970s.

 In 1997, the organization Batiáuan ("sentry") said that the major obstacle to popularizing Kapampangan was the intense conflict over orthography.
 The prediction that the Kapampangans would be absorbed by the Tagalogs, at least linguistically, was seen by Kapampangan groups as a real threat, since Tagalog words were replacing indigenous words in spoken Kapampangan.
 They revised the abakada in Kapampangan writing, removing the ⟨w⟩ which was similarly absent in Spanish, and the acento grave.
 According to the Pampangan Academy (Akademiang Kapampángan), the Batiáuan revision complicates Kapampangan writing and confuses adherents of their proposed orthography.
 Batiáuan insists that the diacritical marks are essential in written Kapampangan, because many words are spelled the same but are pronounced differently.
 From this perspective, diacritical marks facilitate understanding instead of complicating the language.
 The ⟨w⟩ has since been reintroduced to the Batiáwan orthography, which is today regulated by the Sínúpan Singsing and promoted by Pampangan-cultural societies and vlogs.

+In 2016, the Filipino-based orthography became the official orthography of the Kapampangan language.
 In 2018, in its Statement on the Harmonization of Orthographies, the Komisyon sa Wikang Filipino announced its goal of "harmonizing" the spelling systems of all the indigenous languages in the Philippines, on the basis that all "belong[ed] to one family of languages" and on the grounds that the previous orthographies were, as it claims, "inefficient" and of "Spanish" origin.
 Proponents of the adoption of kúlitan cite the endless orthographic disputes over the Latin script as a reason to shift to the modernized precolonial Brahmic script.